ryann127/note-taker/README.md

  https://opensource.org/licenses/Apache-2.0

  ## Contributing
- You will need to create a pull request and features will be merged upon review.
+To contribute to this application, create a pull request:

+- Fork the repo
+- Create a feature branch
+- Commit your new feature
+- Push your branch
+- Create a new Pull Request

+Upon code review approval, your feature will be merged.

  ## Tests
  N/A